Skip to main content

 A lower division match in the 1950s.
 Credit, Joseph1891 @ Wikimedia Commons

 The ownership of Manchester United has not been short of controversy recently.
-On the 9th of March 2025, thousands of fans took the streets following a ticket price increase to £66 and 450 staff redundancies in aim to curb £131 million in annual losses from the club.
+On the 9th of March 2025, thousands of fans took to the streets following a ticket price increase to £66 and 450 staff redundancies, aiming to curb the club’s £131 million in annual losses.

 Despite this, the Manchester United ownership continues to pay some players hundreds of thousands a week.
 What message does this send to the fans of the club?
 Leaving 450 staff without jobs – the pillar of the club – in an attempt to curb net loss.
 The obvious answer is to pay the players less.
 Where is the allegiance to the fans that football clubs used to invest in?